… What really is the Authentic, Traditional and True Karate?!?

 With so many new students, all in the highly structured public school environment, he decided that a grading and ranking system would help to encourage them, and would allow them to gauge their own progress.

-Funakoshi moved more or less permanently to Japan where he instituted karate training in 1922, and soon it spread to schools as the practice of Judo had done.
+Funakoshi moved more or less permanently to Japan, where he instituted karate training in 1922, and soon it spread to schools as the practice of Judo had done.

-Funakoshi became closely associated with the aristocratic Jigoro Kano.
+Funakoshi became closely associated with Jigoro Kano.

 The founder of Shotokan decided that it would be appropriate to adopt the Color Belt system for Karate ranks on his students.